LaraAEC/foodExplorer_page/README.md

 # Usage Guidelines
 - To install the project dependencies and initiate its functionality, execute the command npm i or yarn i in the terminal.
 It's important to run this command to ensure that all necessary dependencies are installed correctly.

-- It's necessary to register and then proceed with the login.
-Only registered users can view the Menu and place orders.

-- The routes for the administrator differ from those presented to the user, as the authorizations for Menu usage vary.
-Refer to "Features" section.

-- The administrator and the user are identified through the isAdmin logic developed in the backend to be consumed.
-This logic returns a boolean value; if it's "1," it indicates an administrator, and if it's "0," it signifies a user.
-This value should already be configured directly in the database, with "1" indicating an administrator role.

-# Usage Guidelines
-- To install the project dependencies and initiate its functionality, execute the command npm i or yarn i in the terminal.
-It's important to run this command to ensure that all necessary dependencies are installed correctly.

 - The administrator and the user are identified through the isAdmin logic developed in the backend to be consumed.
 This logic returns a boolean value; if it's "1," it indicates an administrator, and if it's "0," it signifies a user.
 This value should already be configured directly in the database, with "1" indicating an administrator role.

 - Steps to Run the Project: